HTTP-RPC/Kilo/README.md

 }
 ```

-`WebService` automatically wraps the return value in a `BeanAdapter`.
+`WebService` automatically wraps the return value in a `BeanAdapter` so it can be serialized to JSON.
 However, the method could also be written (slightly more verbosely) as follows:

 ```java
 public Map<String, ?> getTree() {